rickkas7/particle_notes/wpa2-enterprise/README.md

 ```
 EAP Type 0=PEAP/MSCHAPv2, 1=EAP-TLS: 0 <ENTER>
-Username: particle <ENTER>
+Username: YOUR_USERNAME <ENTER>
-Password: particle2017 <ENTER>
+Password: YOUR_PASSWORD <ENTER>
 Outer identity (optional): <ENTER>
 Root CA in PEM format (optional): <ENTER>
 ```

 On some networks, such as the default setting in Windows NPS, the Outer identity is required to be the same as your Username.
 If you are unable to connect with the Outer identity blank, try setting it to your Username.

-Note: This is the easiest setup method to gain a connection, however be warned it is not secure.
-Use certificates to ensure maximum security.
+This is the easiest setup method to gain a connection, however it is not secure.
+Whenever possible use certificates to ensure maximum security.

 ### PEAP/MSCHAPv2 LOGIN / PASSWORD with Root CA